 Like in all temples and palace, visitors must be properly dressed before being allowed entry to the temple.
 Men must wear long pants and shirts with sleeves.
 Women must be similarly modestly dressed.
-No see through clothes, bare shoulders,… If you show up at the front gate improperly dressed, there is a booth near the entrance that can provide clothes to cover you up properly (sometimes a deposit is required).
+No see-through clothes, bare shoulders,… If you show up at the front gate improperly dressed, there is a booth near the entrance that can provide clothes to cover you up properly (sometimes a deposit is required).

 We would not stop by Big Buddha if one tourist guide would not suggest.
 Wat Intharawihan or The temple of Standing Buddha is 32 meters tall standing Buddha.

 TUK TUKS – When you are in Bangkok you can use TUK TUK around the city.
 Tuk-tuks or ‘sam lor’ (three-wheeled) are fun to take and it is adventure driving around.
-Originating from an old-fashioned rickshaw during the second World War, a tuk-tuk is a rickshaw with a small engine fitted in.
+Originating from an old-fashioned rickshaw during the Second World War, a tuk-tuk is a rickshaw with a small engine fitted in.
 They are most popular among tourists and visitors.
 Just be careful, there are a few scams with the tuk-tuk drivers in Bangkok.
 Beware of too expensive prices drivers offer you.
 And take just tuk tuks with a yellow board.
-This is licence, which means they are working for the goverment and they are legal.
+This is a licence, which means they are working for the government and they are legal.
 Everything else is illegal.
 Talk with the driver before and you can also arrange that he takes you to more points and wait for you.
-Of course you pay at the end.
+Of course, you pay at the end.
 And do not forget to negotiate!

-The best market I´ve been in Thailand is MAEKLONG MARKET.
+The best market I´ve been to in Thailand is MAEKLONG MARKET.
 The Maeklong Railway Market has been around since 1905.
 It is found in the province of Samut Songkhram, 1 hour away from Bangkok.
 The entrance of the market is crowded and it is better to go further.
-While there will be some clothing and accessories available, the majority of this market is made up of Thai sweets, meat, seafood, vegetables, fruits and drinks.
+While there will be some clothing and accessories available, the majority of this market is made up of Thai sweets, meat, seafood, vegetables, fruits, and drinks.

 Come early that you can experience the market and that you will have time to walk down the tracks before the next train comes.
 The perk is that farther you walk, the fewer people there are.
 And do not forget: Buy some local food, that´s why people are there.
 They live from their sales.